 I am sure the label is happy you sampled yourself and not other people.

 Haha yeah that is why I usually don’t make that kind of music.
 I really enjoy playing my own instruments, but I also really like that style of music.
 It is really hard legally to do that.
 It was really interesting to sample myself and really fun.
 Bring able to incorporate that music into my DJ sets is exciting because for a couple of years most of the music I have been making as Goldroom doesn’t really fit for DJ sets in clubs.

 How related are the companion tracks on Plunge /\ Surface?

 I call them sister tracks.
 Every song on Plunge has a sister track on Surface.
 They are complete mirror images of each other.
 If people are careful, they can find out which track's for which and why and what elements I used across tracks and what elements I didn’t use.
 That is exciting for me because in some cases the Surface version is coming out before the Plunge and vise versa.
 The release plan is not random, but it is not linear.
 Sometimes you hear the new version first and then the old version second.
 Hopefully this can subvert what people think is original music and what is a remix.
 It is all art so the definitions don’t really fit.

 How did “I Can Feel It” fit into the album project?

-What is really exciting about “I Can Feel It” is that it is the companion version to “Do You Feel it Now.”
+What is really exciting about “I Can Feel It” is that it is the companion version to “Do You Feel it Now?”
 It is also the first song on the album where the companion song has already been released.
-So “Do You Feel It Now” is the first song from Plunge.
-So basically spent a few months writing this song with Alexa Lusader called “Do You Feel It Now.”
+So “Do You Feel It Now?” is the first song from Plunge.
+So I basically spent a few months writing this song with Alexa Lusader called “Do You Feel It Now?”
 We went through a few different iterations of the song.
-I think we made three different versions and finally landed on “Do You Feel it Now.”
+I think we made three different versions and finally landed on “Do You Feel It Now?”
 I had all of this amazing vocal work she had done, some of which I used in the original version.